zheeeng/OSX-devconfig-formula/Git/git-flow.md

             git checkout feature/<feature name>
             git pull --rebase origin feature/<feature name>

+    * Maybe for some reasons, a `feature` under development is about to be discarded and won't be continued anymore:

+            git flow feature delete -f <feature name>

+        If this branch is published, notify your partners to force delete their local `feature` branch as you did above.
+You'd also need to delete the shared remote branch:

+            git push origin :feature/<feature name>

 3. Once you finished your feature development, run `finish` command.
 Git-flow will merge `feature` branch back to `develop` branch, delete the local and remote(if your branch is published) branches, and switch git `HEAD` into `develop` branch:

         git flow feature finish <feature name>